Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-command-and-control.md

 Send each decision maker the information needed for the current task.

 **Outcome**
-People decide faster with less distraction.
+People decide faster with fewer distractions.

 Chapter: Creating Effective Command and Control - Information Management